Best Gifts for Tweens in 2021 for Social-Emotional Development

 Finding the right gift can be exhausting!
-With this list I hope you can give the young women in your a life a meaningful present that is customized to her social-emotional development needs.
-I wish you a relaxing gift-giving season full of the joy and wonder of the holiday season.
+With this list I hope you can give the young humans in your a life a meaningful present that is customized to their social-emotional development stage.
+I wish you a relaxing gift-giving season full of the joy and enchantment of the holiday season.

-To learn more about social-emotional development and improving the mental wellbeing of the children you love, please join my Facebook group, Emotiminds.
-It is an educational group for like-minded parents and mental health professionals who discuss parenting, healing from childhood trauma, and activities to increase emotional intelligence.
+To learn more about social-emotional development and improving the mental wellness of the children you love, please join my Facebook group, Emotiminds.
+It is an educational group full of parents and mental health professionals who discuss parenting, healing from childhood trauma, and activities to increase emotional intelligence.
 We would love to have your perspective!